Explore the Comprehensive Cheat Sheet with HTTP Response Codes

-These server responses are often displayed when user requests that server is unable to process for one reason or another.
-The server should include a message for a browser that should be shown to the user – it tells you that server (and for whatever reasons) is unable to process the request.
+These server responses are often displayed when the user requests that server is unable to process for one reason or another.
+The server should include a message for a browser that should be shown to the user – it tells you that the server (and for whatever reasons) is unable to process the request.

 500 Internal Server Error

 This error indicates an internal server error that does not fall within the other class errors.